 (3) Nothing in these by-laws and in particular but without limiting the generality of the foregoing nothing in sub-bylaw (1) or sub-bylaw (2) shall impose on the Company any liability or any increased liability or shall be construed as implying that the Company has or would in the future have any liability or any increased liability which it would not have had if these by-laws had not been made and nothing in these by-laws or in the provision by the Company of any berth or any access to any port installation or of any port service or port facility shall be construed as importing any warranty by the Company that any such berth or access is or will be safe or that any such port service or port facility is or will be provided in a safe manner.

-[By-law 75 amended in Gazette 29 Nov 1974 p.
+[By-law 75 amended: Gazette 29 Nov 1974 p.
 5198.]

 76. Highly inflammable cargo